bmi203-2023/minimal-viable-package/README.md

 We can automate the majority of building a Python package, however, there are a few starting steps to consider.
 Here we'll outline the best practices (that again we're aware of) to simplify the process.

-In this section of the tutorial, we're going to review the minimal steps to create this repository from scratch.
+In this section of the README tutorial, we're going to review the minimal steps to create this repository from scratch.

 **1. Create a repository**